BawdyAnarchist/quBSD/Future_Development.md

 Crons - No crons running.
 Probably something long term security that should be integrated and automated.

 ntpd - ntpd only runs during qb-hostnet.
-Needs a more "correct" solution.
-Maybe rolled into the/a control jail
+Maybe can nullfs mount or devfs? the ntpd database/location to a jail.

 qme-firefox needs fixed (personal note)